Nitro4542/mc-mod-tools/README.md

 `default-backup-path` is the path where all your backups will be stored.
 By default, it creates a folder inside the folder, where the script is placed, called "Backups".
 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
 Defaults to .minecraft/mods.
 `cache-folder` is the folder where all your unzipped mod packs will be placed and cached.
 By default, it creates a folder inside the folder, where the script is placed, called "Cache".
 `operating-system` is your operating system.
-Set it either to "Windows" or "Linux" (without the quotes).
+Set it either to "Windows" or "Linux" or "macOS" (without the quotes).
 `version` tells the program the version number.
 It is recommended to not mess with it.

 If you want to, you can change everything to your needs.